 I wrote this heartfelt poem a few months after my husband, Joseph, passed away.
 I was later told it reflects the bargaining stage of grief.
-Seven years later, I have updated my poem with an article at the end reflecting on my own process through the seven stages of grief and the ways I coped through each of them.
-My deepest hope for sharing my personal journey is that it may bring comfort to someone who recently lost a loved one!
-There is light at the end of the tunnel!
+Seven years later, I have updated my poem with an article at the end reflecting on my own process through the seven stages of grief.
+My purpose for sharing my personal journey is that it may bring comfort and hope to someone who recently lost a loved one!

 To Have You Back, There's Nothing I Wouldn't Do

 I’d swim in Lake Michigan from Saugatuck to St. Joe,

 or run a hundred miles in the chilling snow

 I’d even scrub the old pie factory single handedly,

 I'd make every effort to keep up with the lawn,

 even if it took me from dusk until dawn

 I’d do it all if it gave me the chance,